sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 #### /auth

 This endpoint is the one you should call first.
 It takes care of the authentication with all of the social media APIs so you can then perform other requests.
 Unless authenticated, you will not be able to perform other requests.
 To specify which social media APIs you want to authetnicate with, use parameter `sm`.
 See example [here](#auth_example).

+#### /ig_auth and /ln_auth

+These endpoints are used internally in the proces of authenticating with Instagram and LinkedIn, respectively.
+They should not be called directly by your application.

 #### Table of endpoints